top of page

 Bible Chronology: The Second Age of the World 2348 to 1921 BC

-This age begins when the earth is desolate, its only inhabitants the eight persons who were saved in the ark when God destroyed the wicked.
+This age begins when the earth is desolate; its only inhabitants are the eight persons who were saved in the ark when God destroyed the wicked.
 From this group come the peoples of the world.
 But their dispersion throughout the earth came only after the confusion of language at the tower of Babel in 2224.

-2224: Nimrod founded Babylon and Ussher points out the Bible’s documentation of this:
+2224: Nimrod founded Babylon, and Ussher points out the Bible’s documentation of this:

 Micah 5:6: Nimrod built Babylon and was the instigator of the building of the tower of Babel according to Josephus (l.
 1. Antiq. c.
 4.)